openshift-telco/ocp4-offline-operator-mirror/README.md

 # OpenShift4 Offline Operator Catalog Build and Mirror

 > :heavy_exclamation_mark: *Red Hat support cannot assist with problems with this Repo*.
-For issues please open a GitHub issue.

 This script will create a custom operator catalog based on the desired operators and mirror the images to a local registry, useful for air-gapped (disconnected) or restricted networks.
 Tested with OpenShift 4.6.